Portuguese heraldry: Royal heraldry

 Royal heraldry refers to the coats of arms of the members of the Portuguese Royal Family, including the Monarchs, the consorts, the princes and the infantes.

 Until the 14th century, no clear rules existed for Portuguese royal heraldry.
 However, it was a practice of the children of the Monarchs to use a variation of the royal coat of arms (at that time field argent, five escutcheons azur with each semée of plates).
 This variation could be obtained by rearranging the elements of the Royal Coat of Arms and/or by adding to it additional elements as ordinaries or bordures.
 The main currently accepted theory is that the present coat of arms of Portugal was precisely originated in one of these variations, used by the future Afonso III while he was merely the brother of King Sancho II.
-This theory assumes that the future Afonso III assumed a coat of arms that consisted of the royal coat of arms augmented with a gules border semée with castles or, taken from the arms of his mother Urraca of Castile, this coat of arms being maintained after Afonso III deposed Sancho II and assumed the throne in 1248, becoming the Royal Arms of Portugal.
+This theory assumes that the future Afonso III assumed a coat of arms that consisted of the royal coat of arms differenced with a Gules border semée with castles Or, taken from the arms of his mother Urraca of Castile, this coat of arms being maintained after Afonso III deposed Sancho II and assumed the throne in 1248, becoming the Royal Arms of Portugal.

-In the 14th century, the royal coat of arms started to be represented topped by a crown.
-Later, a crest was introduced, this being a dragon or.
+In the 14th century, the royal coat of arms began to be represented topped by a crown.
+Later, a crest was introduced, this being a wyvern Or.

 In the reign of John I, a system of cadency for the coat of arms of his children was introduced.
 This consisted in differentiating the royal arms through the inclusion of a label, which field was different for each child of the King.
 Besides the use of coats of arms, the use of personal heraldic badges by the members of the Royal Family was also introduced in this reign.
 One of these badges - the armillary sphere of King Manuel I - obtained the status of a national insignia, being later included in the national achievement of arms.